For Women on the Journey of Their Lives: Background and Book

 * And … what are we learning as we pioneer this new territory that other women can learn from?

-Ten themes emerged that I call Declarations.
-They all lead up to one affirmation: the impulse for us over age 50 is not about disengagement but a call to further becoming.
+They all lead to one affirmation: the impulse for us over age 50 is not about disengagement but a call to further becoming.

 A Call to Further Becoming: The New Declaration from Women Over 50 reveals details of the ten themes ~ the call for us to continue self-actualizing, expressing our creativity, and honoring the feminine wisdom we possess that is so needed in the world.

-Thank you for whatever impulse led you to find this page and explore the resources that are here to support your calling.
+May whatever impulse led you to find this page and explore my resources support your calling.